Lynk & Co Z20: China

-The Z20 was launched in China on 22 December 2024.
-It is equipped with a 335 hp rear motor outputting 373 Nm of torque, allowing for a 0–100 km/h time of 5.3 seconds and a top speed of 190 km/h.
-Power is supplied by a 61.5 kWh LFP battery pack designed and produced in house by parent company Zeekr, which provides 530 km of CLTC range and is capable of 300 kW peak charging rates for 4.5C charging from 10–80% in 15 minutes.
+The 20 was launched in China on 22 December 2024.

 In July 2025, cheaper variants with a lower range of 430 km and power reduced to 235 hp was introduced in China.
 It also adds a new Fiji Green paint option, new 18-inch wheel option, and makes the previously standard 14-speaker sound system optional for the new variants.